 The Hatlen Center is located in San Pablo, California, a small town North of Berkeley in the East Bay of the San Francisco Bay Area.
 Students from across the country apply to and attend the program.

 Can students leave for short breaks on the weekends?

-Students may choose to go home on the weekends occasionally.
+Students may choose to go home on the weekends occasionally, but are encouraged to stay to maximize their experience through recreation opportunities on the weekends.
 Students who wish to leave for a longer break are required to get permission from their DOR counselor.

 Can students have visitors?

 Yes, students may have visitors outside of class time.
 Visitors are required to follow all the rules of The Hatlen Center and the apartment complex in which it is located.
 Guests are limited to no more than three nights.
 Roommates must approve of the visitors.
 Hatlen staff reserves the right to ask visitors to leave when deemed necessary.